-Tokyo has no old, grand hotels in the tradition of the Peninsula in Hong Kong or the Raffles in Singapore; it has hardly any old hotels, period.
-But what the city's hotels may lack in quaintness or old grandeur is more than made up for by excellent service -- for which the Japanese are legendary -- as well as cleanliness and efficiency.
+Tokyo has no old, grand hotels in the tradition of Hong Kong’s Peninsula or Bangkok’s Oriental; it has hardly any old hotels, period.
+But what the city’s hotels lack in quaintness or old grandeur is more than made up for by excellent service—for which the Japanese are legendary—as well as cleanliness and efficiency.
 Be prepared, however, for small rooms.
-Space is at a premium in Tokyo, so with the exception of some rooms in very expensive hotels, rooms seem to come in three sizes: minuscule, small, and barely adequate.
+Space is at a premium in Tokyo, so with the exception of Tokyo’s expensive hotels, rooms seem to come in only three sizes: small, minuscule, and barely adequate.

-Unfortunately, neither does Tokyo have many first-class ryokan, or Japanese-style inns.
-I suggest, therefore, that you wait for your travels outside Tokyo to experience a first-rate ryokan.
-Alternatively, most of Tokyo's upper-bracket hotels offer at least a few Japanese-style rooms, with tatami mats, Japanese bathtubs (deeper and narrower than the Western version), and futons.
-Although these rooms tend to be expensive, they're usually large enough for four people.
-There are also inexpensive Japanese-style inns in Tokyo.
-In fact, if you're on a tight budget, a simple Japanese-style inn is often the cheapest way to go.
+Unfortunately, Tokyo also doesn’t have many first-class ryokan, or Japanese-style inns.
+You may, therefore, want to wait for your travels around the country to experience a first-rate ryokan.
+Otherwise, there are moderate and inexpensive Japanese-style inns in Tokyo.
+In fact, if you’re traveling on a tight budget, a simple Japanese-style inn is often the cheapest way to go, though don’t expect much in the way of service or amenities.
+In addition, most upper-bracket hotels offer at least a few Japanese-style rooms, with tatami mats, a Japanese bathtub (deeper and narrower than the Western version), and a futon.
+Although these rooms tend to be expensive, they’re usually large enough for four people.

-Taxes & Service Charges -- Most hotel rates provided in the listings include a 5% government tax.
-In addition, an additional local hotel tax will be added to bills that cost more than ¥10,000 per person per night: ¥100 is levied per person per night for rates between ¥10,000 and ¥14,999; rates of ¥15,000 and up are taxed at ¥200.
-Furthermore, upper-class hotels and most midrange hotels add a service charge of 10% to 15% (cheaper establishments do not add a service charge, because no service is provided).
-Unless otherwise stated, the prices given include all taxes and service charges.
+Taxes & Service Charges — Unless otherwise stated, prices for accommodations include taxes (but not the local hotel tax where applicable) and service charge.
+All hotel rates below include an 8% government tax (slated to rise to 10% in October 2019) unless stated otherwise.
+An additional local hotel tax will be added to bills that cost more than ¥10,000 per person per night: ¥100 is levied per person per night for rates between ¥10,000 and ¥14,999; rates of ¥15,000 and up are taxed at ¥200.
+Furthermore, all upper-class hotels and most medium-range hotels add a service charge of 10% to 15% (cheaper establishments do not add a service charge, because no service is provided).

 Very Expensive & Expensive -- Tokyo's top hotels can rival upper-range hotels anywhere in the world.
 Although many of the city's best hotels may not show much character from the outside, inside they're oases of subdued simplicity where hospitality reigns supreme.
 In addition to fine Japanese- and Western-style restaurants, they may also offer travel agencies, business centers, guest relations officers to help with any problems or requests you may have (from making a restaurant reservation to finding an address), shopping arcades, cocktail lounges with live music, spas, and health clubs with swimming pools.
 Unfortunately, health clubs and swimming pools usually cost extra -- anywhere from ¥2,000 to an outrageous ¥5,000 per single use; I've noted where extra fees are imposed (if no fee is given, entrance is free).
 Some hotel chains have membership clubs, allowing you to use pools for free.
 Best of all, membership is free.
 Note, too, that outdoor pools are generally open only in July and August.